joeyrlee/meme-search-ui/README.md

 # Mini Search

 ## Description
-Build a React web application with a rich UI/UX that allows the user to search across a specific website.
+Build a React web application with a rich UI/UX that allows the user to search across a specific website

 ## Requirements
 1. Receive user input and perform a search using a publicly accessible search API of your choice.
 Some examples: